Get your COVID-19 Vaccination at an Accessible Event

 For people with a disability, impairment or long-term health condition we want to make sure that getting your COVID-19 vaccination is easy and accessible.

 If you are feeling unwell, please do not attend your vaccination appointment or accessible event.

 What are Accessible Events?

-We have organised some vaccination days and times for people with disability, impairment or long-term health condition.
+We organise vaccination days and times for people with disability, impairment or long-term health conditions.
 These days and times are specifically set up to be relaxed, welcoming, easy and have extra support in place to be accessible.

 Accessible Events will have:

 - Information in large print and easy to read

 - Trained and friendly staff who are happy to talk with you and answer questions

 We also have some more specific Accessible Events, including:

 - Events with New Zealand Sign Language interpreters